laurilehmijoki/configure-s3-website/README.md

 This project is a fork from Lauri Lehmijoki's [configure-s3-website](https://github.com/laurilehmijoki/configure-s3-website).
 The upstream project [is not actively maintained](https://github.com/laurilehmijoki/configure-s3-website/issues/26#issuecomment-1586534812).

+The gem has been renamed to configure-s3-website-ng to allow uploading to RubyGems without collisions.

 The original README follows.

 # Configure-s3-website